 - Lisa Bird-Wilson on the role of art in reconciliation

-- Saskatoon's Lisa Bird-Wilson uses poetry to explore residential school experience
+- Saskatoon's Lisa Bird-Wilson uses poetry to explore the experience of residential school

 - 58 Canadian works of fiction coming out in spring 2021

 - 29 Canadian books we can't wait to read in August